2014 Botswana general election: Aftermath

 The elections marked a severe setback for the BDP, resulting in what was then its worst historical performance.
 Although it managed to retain power with 46% of the votes and secured 37 out of 57 seats, ensuring Khama's re-election for his second and final term, it was the first time since its inception that the party failed to obtain more than 50% of the popular vote and fell short of securing a two-thirds majority of elected seats.

 Simultaneously, in local elections, the BDP's losses deepened as the opposition gained control over eight of the fifteen municipal and district councils.
 On the other hand, the UDC achieved a strong outcome with 30% of the votes and 17 seats, marking the highest number of seats ever secured by an opposition party.
 Boko was elected to parliament for Gaborone Bonnington South, enabling him to assume the position of Leader of the Opposition.

 The BCP also made history by securing 20% of the vote and three seats, its highest popular vote share to date.
 However, Saleshando was defeated by the UDC in the Gaborone Central constituency.
 The election featured a substantial number of independent candidates, although none were elected.
 Collectively, they garnered 3% of the vote, the most significant support for non-partisan candidates since independence.
 Voter registration and turnout reached record levels in Botswana's electoral history, with 85% of registered voters participating in the polls.

-The fragmentation of opposition votes and the malapportioned of constituencies played a pivotal role in securing Khama's re-election.
+The fragmentation of opposition votes and the malapportionment of constituencies played a pivotal role in securing Khama's re-election.
 A hypothetical alliance between the UDC and the BCP would have won 33 constituencies, more than enough to win the election.
 Khama was inaugurated for his second term on 28 October 2014.
 In response to the election results, he initiated a cabinet reshuffle, and Education Minister Mokgweetsi Masisi assumed the position of vice-president and therefore, successor-designate, preparing to take over after Khama's term ended in April 2018.